Jiang-Gianni/postgresql-notes/README.md

 END;
 ```

-In case of massive insert/update/delete with PostgreSQL 10+ use [this version of the trigger](./db/2019-03-22%20Shadow%20Tables%20vers%20pgAudit.sql#L577) (577 - 678) which create a temp table with all the modified rows
+In case of massive insert/update/delete with PostgreSQL 10+ use [this version of the trigger](./db/2019-03-22%20Shadow%20Tables%20vers%20pgAudit.sql#L577) (577 - 678) which create a temporary table with all the modified rows

 ## UPSERT